swoyer2/manim_chess/Readme.md

 ### Running the Examples
 To run any of the examples, execute the script using Manim.
-For instance, here is an example on how to render the first example with low quality (if you want high quality replace -pql with -hql)
+For instance, here is an example on how to render the first example with low quality (if you want high quality replace -pql with -pqh)

 ```sh
 manim -pql examples.py MovingPieces